Interplay among entanglement, measurement incompatibility, and nonlocality: Preliminary and previous work

 \subsection{Entanglement measures}

-As our discussion is effectively restricted to a pair of qubits, we shall focus on a few entanglement measures that enjoy a closed form in such a case.
-We consider $\rho_{AB}$ as a pair of qubits here.
-The first measure we consider is the entanglement of formation, $E_{\mathrm{F}}(\rho_{AB})$~\cite{bennett1996mixed}.
+In our work, we study entanglement estimation in a bipartite system, $\rho_{AB}\in\mathcal{D}(\mathcal{H}_A\otimes\mathcal{H}_B)$, where we use $\mathcal{D}$ to denote the set of all density operators acting on the associating Hilbert space.
+The first measure we consider is the EOF, $E_{\mathrm{F}}(\rho_{AB})$~\cite{bennett1996mixed}.
 Operationally, this measure provides a computable bound on the entanglement cost, which quantifies the optimal state conversion rate of diluting maximally entangled states into the desired states of $\rho_{AB}$ under LOCC~\cite{bennett1996mixed}.
-In the case of two-qubit states, we can calculate the entanglement of formation with the following expression,
+For a pure state, the EOF equals the entanglement entropy, $E_{\mathrm{F}}(\ket{\phi}_{AB})=H(\rho_A)=H(\rho_B)$, where $\rho_A$ and $\rho_B$ denote the partial state of system $A$ and $B$, respectively, and $H(\cdot)$ represents the von Neumann entropy.
+When extended to a general state, the EOF is defined via a convex-roof construction,